Carlos Roa: Club career

 Born in Santa Fe, Roa started playing professionally for Racing Club, making his Primera División debut on 6 November 1988 at the age of 19.
 During a summer tour of Africa with the club, he contracted malaria, but fully recovered.
 In 1994, he moved to Lanús, rarely missing a match with the Buenos Aires Province side as they achieved three consecutive third-place league finishes (one in 1995, two in 1996), and adding the Copa CONMEBOL in 1996.

 Roa then signed with Spanish club Mallorca alongside Lanús teammate Óscar Mena, playing 25 La Liga matches as the Balearic Islands club finished fifth straight out of Segunda División and also reached the final in the 1997-98 Copa del Rey, they lost against Barcelona on a penalty shoot-out.

 In the summer of 1999, after helping Mallorca win the domestic Supercup and reach the final of the UEFA Cup Winners' Cup (already accompanied in the team by former Lanús teammates Ariel Ibagaza and Gustavo Siviero), 30-year-old Roa retired from football in order to take a religious retreat.
 After a year of charitable and religious work spent as a member of his church, his convictions led to his refusal to discuss a new contract with his team because he believed the world was going to end in the near future.

 Less than one year later, Roa returned to Mallorca, forced to play out the remaining two years of his contract.
 Never being able to reproduce his previous form, he was relegated to the bench by compatriot Leo Franco.

 Subsequently, Roa moved to Albacete, appearing in 39 league games as the Castile-La Mancha side returned to the top division after a seven-year absence.
 Midway through the following season, he was diagnosed with testicular cancer and was forced to stop playing; after surgery, he spent an entire year between chemotherapy and rehabilitation.

-After keeping his fitness with amateurs Constancia and Atlético Baleares, both in the Majorca area, Roa returned to professional football and his country, joining Olimpo and retiring after one top division season.
+After keeping his fitness with amateurs Constancia and Atlético Baleares, both in the Mallorca area, Roa returned to professional football and his country, joining Olimpo and retiring after one top division season.
 In 2008, he joined amateurs Atlético Brown as a goalkeeper coach.
 He was appointed assistant manager two years later at Ben Hur; in the former capacity, he went to work under former international teammate Matías Almeyda at River Plate, Banfield and Guadalajara.